Nurmukhamed7/hackwarsaw2024/README.md

-# HackWarsaw 2024 Project
+# Swapnovo Project

-Welcome to the HackWarsaw 2024 project repository!
+Welcome to Swapnovo project repository!
 This project was developed during the HackWarsaw 2024 hackathon.

 ## Project Description